-You can probably guess this watercolor sketch was inspired by the photos I took at the Thanksgiving Point Tulip Festival last year.
+This watercolor sketch was inspired by the photos I took at the Thanksgiving Point Tulip Festival last.
 I liked it so well I decided to try it in oil.
 I did this oil painting with a palette knife.
-It was my first time painting without a brush and I was quite pleased with texture of the finished painting.
-I have done several more palette knife flower paintings that I will share in another post.
+It was my first time painting without a brush and I really like the texture of the finished painting.